- Describe environments and materials that support infants’ and toddlers’ cognitive development.

 Your attention to what infants and toddlers need developmentally and what they are interested in motivates their desire to learn, which in turn inspires you to continue to adapt and change to support who they are today and shape who they will be tomorrow.

 Environments and Materials that Address the Needs of All Learners

-Universal Design for Learning (UDL; CAST, 2011) is one strategy you can use.
+Universal Design for Learning (CAST, 2011) is one strategy you can use.
 UDL helps all people learn and be successful in their environments.
-There are examples of universal design all around us: audio books, curb cutouts for strollers and wheelchairs, keyless entry on cars, electric can openers.
+There are examples of universal design all around us: audio books, curb cutouts for strollers and wheelchairs, keyless entry on cars, and electric can openers.
 Many of these tools were developed for people with disabilities, but they make life easier for all of us.
 Using the concept of UDL, some examples of what caregivers can do in their classrooms to support infants and toddlers with special learning needs are: using a simple picture schedule, adapting seating arrangements, or using adaptive toys and eating utensils.
-For additional examples demonstrating the use of UDL, please refer to Lesson 5 in this course, Supporting Cognitive Development: Experiences and Activities.
+For additional examples demonstrating the use of UDL, please refer to Lesson Five in this course, Supporting Cognitive Development: Experiences and Activities.